GabiAnt95/Utilities/Split_By_Column/README.txt

 		---------------- UTILITY -------------------

-With this script we get to split a given Excel by its unique values for a given column.
+With this script we get to split a given Excel by the unique values of a given column.

 For example, for a given Excel with 8 columns which one of them if "Country" where there are 5 Uniques Values: Spain, Jamaica, Belice, Guinea and Congo.